Pythagorean Theorem Calculator

 Does this calculator handle non-right triangles?

 No. This calculator only works for right triangles (triangles with one 90° angle).
-For the area of any triangle given three sides, use our triangle area calculator, which uses Heron's formula.
+For the area of any triangle given three sides, use the triangle area calculator, which uses Heron's formula.

 What are Pythagorean triples?